swcarpentry/training-course/_submissions/round-07/2/2013-10-26-multiple-choice-questions-python.md

 &nbsp;

-On looking at this again the following morning, I&#8217;m not completely sure that the second question is quite competent-from-expert (maybe I&#8217;m not enough of an expert!).
-It certainly is higher-level compared to the first one, which is more of a &#8220;do you remember&#8221; type question.
+On looking at this again the following morning, I'm not completely sure that the second question is quite competent-from-expert (maybe I'm not enough of an expert!).
+It certainly is higher-level compared to the first one, which is more of a "do you remember" type question.